3dvision-snu/3dvision-snu.github.io/_pages/members.md

 ---
-title: "Allan Lab - Members"
+title: "3D vision lab - Members"
 layout: gridlay
-excerpt: "Allan Lab: Team members"
+excerpt: "3D vision lab: Team members"
 sitemap: false
 permalink: /members/
 ---

-# Group Members

  <!-- **We are  looking for new PhD students, Postdocs, and Master students to join the team** [(see openings)]({{ site.url }}{{ site.baseurl }}/vacancies) **!** -->